Sales Onboarding: The 30-60-90 Day Plan for B2B Reps [2026]

 Updated March 2026 — A comprehensive, actionable 30-60-90 day onboarding framework for B2B sales reps.
 Covers product knowledge, ICP training, tool proficiency, shadowing, guided selling, coaching, full quota ramp, onboarding checklists, common mistakes, and how to measure onboarding success.

 The 30-60-90 day plan is not a new concept.
-But most versions of it are vague checklists that say things like "learn the product" and "start selling" without any real structure, milestones, or accountability.
-This guide is different.
-It is the exact framework we use to get B2B sales reps ramped, confident, and productive in 90 days or less.
-Every day has purpose.
-Every week has measurable outcomes.
-Every phase builds on the last.
+But most versions are vague checklists that say "learn the product" and "start selling" without real structure or accountability.
+This guide is the exact framework we use to get B2B sales reps ramped, confident, and productive in 90 days or less.
+Every day has purpose; every week, measurable outcomes; every phase builds on the last.
+Whether you are onboarding your first hire, working with one of the best fractional VP Sales services, or rebuilding for a team of fifty, this is the framework you need.

 Why Sales Onboarding Matters More Than You Think